 By Julie Beeler

 This one’s for all the artists out there!
 Did you know that a gorgeous array of pigments and dyes can be made from fungi?
-Maybe you already know about the dyer’s polypore (Phaeolus schweinitzii), but there are oodles of mushrooms that you can forage for their chromatic delights.
-“The Mushroom Color Atlas” takes you through the world of colors made from mushrooms, including how to identify dye mushrooms, ethical mushroom foraging information, step-by-step instructions for creating dyes and pigments with mushrooms, creative advice, and a diverse array of color swatches.
-You’ll be amazed at all the colors that come from the fungal kindom!
+“The Mushroom Color Atlas” takes you through the world of colors made from mushrooms, including how to identify dye mushrooms, ethical foraging information, step-by-step instructions for creating dyes and pigments, and a diverse array of color swatches.

 By Paul Stamets

-Mycology legend Paul Stamets is at it again with a new compendium — this time, a guide to psilocybin mushrooms common to North America, Europe, and Australasia.
-The book contains 300+ color photographs of more than 60 wild psilocybin mushrooms and their lookalikes, and includes detailed information about how to identify psychedelic mushrooms, their habitats, and their geographic distribution.
-“Psilocybin Mushrooms in Their Natural Habitats” also discusses the historical and cultural use of sacred mushrooms and tips on growing your own magic mushroom patch.
+Mycology legend Paul Stamets delivers a guide to psilocybin mushrooms common to North America, Europe, and Australasia.
+The book contains 300+ color photographs of more than 60 wild psilocybin mushrooms and their lookalikes, detailed identification information, habitats, geographic distribution, historical and cultural use of sacred mushrooms, and tips on growing your own magic mushroom patch.

 Magical Mushrooms Coloring Book